mcavady/res-dev-defaults/README.md

-# res-dev-defaults
+# res-dev-defaults - WIP
-Default setup for Shopify
+Default setup for Shopify With CI workflow

+<h1> You will need </h1>